Eleonora de Cisneros

-Cisneros toured the United States during World War I, singing in plays at no charge to raise funds for the Red Cross and marketing millions of dollars worth of Liberty bonds.
-In her later life, she was a singing teacher.
+Cisneros toured the United States during World War I, singing in plays at no charge to raise funds for the Red Cross and marketing millions of dollars' worth of Liberty bonds.

+De Cisneros was known for her wide vocal range and the high volume of her contralto voice.
+At 6 feet 2 inches, she also was perfectly cast for the stage heroine roles that she portrayed.
+She retired from the stage around 1929, moved back to New York and became a voice teacher.

 Early life

 Cisneros was born Eleanor Broadfoot in Manhattan, New York City on October 31, 1878 (some sources say November 1, 1878).
 She was the only child of John C. Broadfoot, a New York City clerk, and Ellen (Small) Broadfoot.
 Cisneros' father was of Scottish, and her mother of Irish descent.
 She went to primary school in St. Agnes Seminary in Brooklyn.
 She received initial singing training from American opera singers Adelina Murio-Celli d'Elpeux and Francesco Fanciulli and went on to become a mezzo-soprano opera vocalist.

 Mid life

 The opera singer Jean de Reszke introduced Cisneros, then known as Eleanor Broadfoot, to the manager of the Metropolitan Opera company in 1899 and she was hired.
 Cisneros was the first American trained opera singer the Metropolitan Opera company hired.
 Previous to this, the company would only hire singers formally trained in Europe.
 She gave her first performance with the Metropolitan Opera company in Chicago on November 24, 1899.
 Her role was as Rossweise in Die Walküre by Richard Wagner.
 She performed the same role in New York City on January 5, 1900 – being her debut in that city.
 After performing in New York City she then went to Philadelphia in a hurry and filled in as a contralto, with no rehearsal, in Il trovatore by Giuseppe Verdi at the Metropolitan Opera.
 The manager of the company complimented Cisneros on her successful performance.
 She became their principal contralto singer from 1906–1911.